Does Flash still have a place in web design? If so, should small businesses use it?

 The next time you talk to any web designer, ask them about Flash animation and watch their expression change.
 This reaction is bewildering for many people.
 After all, Flash allows for the creation of the kind of websites that make customers marvel and your rivals sweat.
 The truth is that Flash is not as vital a web design tool as it once was.

 The issue with the Adobe animation software is that it shifts the focus of a website to its appearance and away from its purpose.

 “Flash started its life as a pure animation tool, breathing life into otherwise pretty dry websites,” explains Lachlan Pottenger of Market United.

 In 2010, when someone types a keyword into Google, they’re not looking for a fancily animated website; they’re after information.
 Anything that stands in the way of that information will only work to deter or confuse them.
-Due to the immense content saturation online, most people have become very discerning when it comes to detecting whether content is relevant or not.
+Due to the immense content saturation online, most people have become very discerning when it comes to detecting whether the content is relevant or not.
 For many, lavish animation just presents another barrier between their search term and its desired result.

 “From a marketing perspective, most websites that use flash are not adding any value to their marketing by using it,” says entrepreneur and business author Carl Taylor.

 “Internet Users are looking for information and they are looking for it quickly.
 They don’t want to wait for loading of pretty headers or splash welcome screens.”